Innovation to Market A 2025 Summer I (UCSD)

 STUDENTS WITH DISABILITIES

-• A student who has a disability or particular need and requires an accommodation in order to have equal access to the classroom must register with the Office for Students with Disabilities (OSD).
-The OSD will determine what accommodations may be made and provide the necessary documentation to present to the faculty member.
+• A student with a disability or particular need who requires an accommodation to have equal access to the classroom must register with the Office for Students with Disabilities (OSD).
+The OSD will determine accommodations and provide the necessary documentation to present to the faculty member.

 • Please visit the OSD website for further information or contact the Office for Students with Disabilities at (858) 534-4382 or osd@ucsd.edu.